Rexjurgoran/OBS-PnP-Overlay/README.md

 ## How to configure
 * Change attributes of your character in the settings of the overlay
 * Change colours at the top of style.css
-* Change your character icon in the properties.js
 * Possible icons available on https://fontawesome.com/search?m=free&s=solid

 ## Planned features
 * Export and import config file
-* Character icon selection
+* More character icon options